Interested in joining Student Space Systems?

 Our discord is where all of our communications occur.
 If you haven’t used discord before you’ll need to make an account.
 Discord can be used either in browser or in its app form that can be downloaded from their page.
 Once you have an account follow the link below to join.

 Once you’ve joined Discord, make sure to set your nickname to your real name so we know who you are.
 Now you’re all set so feel free to introduce yourself in #partyyy.
 Once you’ve decided which projects you’d like to join, request a department role in #roles.

 Student Space Systems (SSS) is a technical organization dedicated to achieving the goal of sending completely student designed, built, and launched rockets to suborbital space.
 One of our core values is to be able to engage our members, no matter their background experience, in rocketry, engineering, and cutting-edge technologies by teaching them and empowering them to take on new projects.
 What this means for you, is that no matter if you have been involved in rocketry since you were five years old or if you’ve never seen a rocket before in your life, you have a place in SSS.
 There are many different departments that you can join in SSS to gain hands-on technical and educational experience with the many different projects that we offer.
 You can see an overview of all of our departments at the bottom of this page.

 Within each of our departments and spanning Student Space Systems as a whole, there are numerous opportunities for students to get involved and take on new positions of leadership.
-As a General Member, students can participate in all of the projects that SSS has to offer.
-As a Voting Member, students retain the right to vote in Open Board Meetings and make important decisions alongside the Executive Board members.
+As a member, students can participate in all of the projects that SSS has to offer and learn a lot in the process.
 Project Managers have the opportunity to lead a team of members in a project.
 Beyond this, all members have the opportunity to run in elections for the chance to be voted onto the Executive Board by our entire membership base.